untemps/svelte-use-tooltip/README.md

 | `leaveDelay`              | number  | 0                 | Delay before hiding the tooltip in milliseconds.                                                                                |
 | `offset`                  | number  | 10                | Distance between the tooltip and the target in pixels.                                                          |
 | `disabled`                | boolean | false             | Flag to disable the tooltip content.                                                                            |

+### Content and Content Selector

+The tooltip content can be specified either by the `content` prop or the `contentSelector` prop.

+`content` must be a text string that will be displayed as is in the tooltip.

+It's useful for most of the use cases of a tooltip however sometimes you need to display some more complex content, with interactive elements or formatted text.

+To do so, you may use the `contentSelector` prop that allows to specify the selector of an element from the DOM.

+The best option is to use a [template](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) HTML element although you may also use a plain element.
+In this case, **it will remain in the DOM and will be clones in the tooltip**.

 ### Content Actions